BengtGustafsson/extract_fx/README.md

 with the R after the x or f.)xy", "raw");

 // expression-fields can end with a : followed by a format-spec.
 The format-spec can contain
-// nested expresison-fields (which can't end in colon). f"Two decimals: {std::sqrt(2.0):.2}, N decimals: {std::sqrt(2.0):.{N}}"
+// nested expression-fields (which can't end in colon). f"Two decimals: {std::sqrt(2.0):.2}, N decimals: {std::sqrt(2.0):.{N}}"

 ->